 For years, the popular additive and cooking oil was considered a better alternative to health-harming saturated fats, but new research suggests that when it comes to weight gain, soybean oil may be just as bad.
 Our bodies evolved on a near equal balance of omega-6 fatty acids and omega-3 fatty acids; however, over the last century, our diets have shifted completely to omega-6s.
-In fact, an analysis by researchers at the University of Maryland Medical Center found that most Americans are getting 20 times the amount of omega-6s than we really need—a big problem considering omega-6s are inflammation-causing, fat-storing, and weight-gain-inducing whereas omega-3s are anti-inflammatory.
+In fact, according to a study in Nutrients, most Americans are getting 20 times the amount of omega-6s than we really need—a big problem considering omega-6s are inflammation-causing, fat-storing, and weight-gain-inducing whereas omega-3s are anti-inflammatory.
 One of the primary causes for this shift?
 High consumption of foods that have been fried in soybean oil, which has an omega-6 to omega-3 ratio of 7.5:1.
 (For your reference, a neutral oil alternative like canola oil is only 2.2:1.)

 It Can Make Your Throat Itchy

 If you have birch pollen allergies, that is.
 Oral allergy syndrome (OAS) occurs when your body mistakes proteins in certain raw foods for the same allergenic proteins in pollen, confusing your immune system and making existing allergy symptoms worse.
 A Japanese study found that about 10 percent of patients with birch pollen allergies exhibited sensitivity (described as an "abdominal burning sensation" and itchy throat) to soy milk.
 Even though soy milk is processed, and wasn't thought to be able to evoke an OAS response, researchers speculate the symptoms might be due to the fact that soy milk's proteins are not broken down that much during processing, leaving these allergy-inducing compounds apparent in the milk.